CBonnell/chameleon-certs/README.md

-# A Mechanism for Encoding Differences in Related Certificates
+# A Mechanism for Encoding Differences in Paired Certificates

-This is the working area for the individual Internet-Draft, "A Mechanism for Encoding Differences in Related Certificates".
+This is the working area for the individual Internet-Draft, "A Mechanism for Encoding Differences in Paired Certificates".

 * [Editor's Copy](https://CBonnell.github.io/chameleon-certs/#go.draft-lamps-chameleon-certs.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-lamps-chameleon-certs)